operator-framework/enhancements/enhancements/olm-deletes-operands.md

     enabled: false
 ```

-With `spec.cleanup.enabled: true` OLM will add the `operatorframework.io/cleanup-apis` finalizer on the CSV to prevent operator removal before cleanup.
-Now when the user deletes the CSV, OLM will delete all CRs for the operator's owned CRDs in the target namespaces of that operator.
+If `spec.cleanup.enabled: true` and the `operatorframework.io/delete-custom-resources` finalizer is present on the CSV when the user deletes the CSV, OLM will delete all CRs for the operator's owned CRDs in the target namespaces of that operator.
 Once the CRs are successfully removed (after the operator clears its finalizers), OLM will clear the finalizer from the CSV to let the CSV and operator be uninstalled.

-With `spec.cleanup.enabled: false` OLM will not run cleanup on operator uninstall, and remove the `operatorframework.io/cleanup-apis` finalizer if it was already present on the CSV from a previous opt-in.
+With `spec.cleanup.enabled: false` OLM will not run cleanup on operator uninstall, and remove the `operatorframework.io/delete-custom-resources` finalizer if it was already present on the CSV from a previous opt-in.

 This is also the default behavior if `spec.cleanup` is unspecified.
 This ensures operators that haven't opted-in to cleanup are not subjected to the finalizer and have their CSV lifecycle remain unchanged.

-If a user tries to opt-out of cleanup `spec.cleanup.enabled: false` after an operator uninstall process has already begun (CSV is pending deletion) then OLM will only be aborting cleanup and remove the `operatorframework.io/cleanup-apis` finalizer.
+If a user tries to opt-out of cleanup `spec.cleanup.enabled: false` after an operator uninstall process has already begun (CSV is pending deletion) then OLM will only be aborting cleanup and remove the `operatorframework.io/delete-custom-resources` finalizer.
 This allows users to unblock an operator uninstall but provides no guarantees on whether OLM has already cleaned up the operator's CRs.

+OLM will not add the `operatorframework.io/delete-custom-resources` finalizer under any circumstances.
+This finalizer is intended to allow cluster-admins to opt-in to deletion of the custom resources of the operator in a GitOps friendly way.

 #### Handling CSV deletion due to replacement

 A CSV can also be [deleted by OLM][csv-deletion-on-upgrade] during its lifecycle when OLM detects a newer CSV that replaces it as part of an upgrade.
-For an operator that has already opted-in to operand cleanup, this would result in OLM cleaning up all the CRs before removing the old CSV.
+For an operator that has already opted-in to operand cleanup, this would result in OLM unintentionally cleaning up all the CRs before removing the old CSV.

-To prevent the cleanup of CRs on an upgrade, OLM should ensure that a CSV which has opted-in to cleanup and is also marked for replacement `phase: replacing`, should first be cleared of the `operatorframework.io/cleanup-apis` finalizer and opted-out of cleanup before it is marked for deletion or deleted.

-To preserve a user's choice of cleanup behavior across upgrades, OLM can also propagate the value of `spec.cleanup.enabled` from the old CSV to new one.
+Due to this limitation, and several other edge cases that arise depending on the state of the CSV, operand cleanup will only occur for a CSV that is in the `Succeeded` state ie `status.Phase == Succeeded`.

 #### Operand cleanup status